chaconnewu/awesome-augmented/awesomes/awesome-wpo.md

   </a>
   - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).
   <sup>
-   &#9733 3139, pushed 3 days ago
+   &#9733 3139, pushed 128 days ago
   </sup>
  </li>
 </ul>
 <h2>
- Webserver Modules
+ Web server Modules
 </h2>
 <ul>
  <li>
   <a href="https://developers.google.com/speed/pagespeed/module/download">
    PageSpeed Module
   </a>
   - PageSpeed speeds up your site and reduces page load time.
-This open-source webserver module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
+This open-source web server module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
 PageSpeed is available as a module for Apache 2.x and Nginx 1.x.
  </li>
  <li>
   <a href="https://github.com/igrigorik/webp-detect">